-Measures for Increasing the Adaptability of Road Bridges to Climate Change
+Measures for Increasing the Adaptability of Road Bridges to Climate Change - Literature Review

 The IPCC (Intergovernmental Panel on Climate Change) Working Group 2 report states that changes in climate have caused impacts on natural and human systems on all continents and across the oceans.
 Key risks from climate change are typically defined as warming trend, extreme temperature, precipitation, extreme precipitation, drying trend, and sea level rise.
 The impacts of climate change will be regional and depend on the level of adaptation and mitigation achievable.
 Transportation infrastructure is an engineered part of human systems and should be designed to withstand and adapt to climate change.

 A literature survey was carried out to compile recent information on climate change risks to bridges and support the development and maintenance of climate-resilient bridges.
 The survey showed that effects of climate change on bridges can be numerous.
 The most significant effects that bridge engineers must consider are increasing temperature and precipitation, increases in both the number of events and the magnitude of the events, and sea level rise.